Dov Shmotkin: The Pursuit of Happiness in a Hostile World

 It is widely held that happiness is achieved through two major systems: subjective well-being (people's evaluations of the satisfaction and pleasantness in their lives) and meaning in life (people's conceptions that they lead a life corresponding to their values and potentials).

 While most approaches regard happiness as a mental outcome, Shmotkin's model considers it a process.
 Accordingly, both subjective well-being and meaning in life systems regulate, or otherwise reconstruct, personal conceptions of hostile-world scenarios.
-The concept of hostile-world scenario is central for depicting the image that each individual has about actual or potential threats to one's life or, more broadly, to one's physical and mental integrity.
-The hostile-world scenario dwells on self-beliefs about catastrophes and inflictions such as accidents, violence, natural disasters, wars, illness, breakup of close relationships, losses of beloved ones, aging, and death.
-For most people, the hostile-world scenario is an adaptive mechanism for scanning potentially adverse conditions in life.
-Yet, when under-activated, it may induce a fool's paradise with reckless behaviors and, when over-activated, it may produce a horrible sense of living in a disastrous world.
+The model's concept of hostile-world scenario is central for depicting the image that each individual has about actual or potential threats to one's life or, more broadly, to one's physical and mental integrity.
+The hostile-world scenario dwells on self-beliefs about disasters and inflictions such as accidents, violence, natural disasters, wars, illness, breakup of close relationships, losses of beloved ones, aging, and death.
+For most people, the hostile-world scenario is an adaptive mechanism for scanning adverse conditions in life, both prospectively and retrospectively.
+Yet, when under-activated, it may induce a fool's paradise with reckless behaviors and, when over-activated, it may produce a horrible sense of living in a dangerous world.
+Research has shown that personal modes of engagement with hostile-world scenarios (e.g., resorting to distressful versus proactive beliefs) may intervene in relationships between a presumably antecedent position (e.g., a stressful condition) and mental health outcomes.
+Due to its multifaceted composition, the concept of hostile-world scenario also exposed further derivative themes such as perceived threats of evil in individuals with traumatic backgrounds.

 The ever-active negotiations between the happiness-promoting systems and the hostile-world scenario constitute the dynamic core of the model.
 The pursuit of happiness, rather than happiness itself, provides individuals with a favorable psychological environment that allows them to function competently despite the imminence of hostile-world scenarios.
 The study of these dynamics exposes various mechanisms of resilience whereby the happiness-promoting systems, in threatening conditions, may amplify each other or possibly compensate for each other.
 Non-resilient mechanisms are also possible when hostile-world scenarios involve increased depletion and vulnerability.
-Mechanisms of these kinds, along with related tenets of Shmotkin's model, have been accumulatively illuminated by a body of empirical findings derived from diverse populations.

-Besides empirical works that have been published, the model has been evoking an array of validation endeavors that currently expand the underlying conceptualization and still await publication.

 The Multiple Appearances of Happiness

 In line with its dynamic features, Shmotkin's work explicated multiple modules and configurations of happiness.
 For example, different synchronic combinations between dimensions of subjective well-being (e.g., life satisfaction, positive affect) produced differential types of well-being among individuals.

-Notably, some of these types were internally inconsistent (e.g., people that were high on life satisfaction but low on positive affect).
+Notably, some of these types were internally incongruent (e.g., people that were high on life satisfaction but low on positive affect).
 Also important were diachronic combinations where subjective well-being was queried in relation to different time zones (past, present, future), thus depicting varying temporal trajectories that conveyed different narratives about how one's well-being evolved along the individual's life course.